Lokeshs-git/google-icons-vlm-analysis/README.md

 If this holds, this is consistent with Google's stated design intent of making apps "more distinct" — and quantifies it on machine perception rather than human perception.

-**Result:** Yes.
-Across all three tested vision encoders (OpenCLIP, SigLIP, and DINOv2), the new icons showed a statistically significant increase in mean pairwise distance (e.g., OpenCLIP separation increased by ~33%), making them more distinguishable to AI vision models.
 ## What this is not

 - Not a claim about computer-use agents.